Router Configuration

 --private

 Public routers dial and listen for other routers dialing mesh links.
 Private routers dial for mesh links but do not listen.
-The edge
+The edge capability is independent of the link capability, and so both private and public routers may listen for and advertise edge connections from endpoints.

 Private Router with Tunneler config.yml